 Almost anything can be used to make marks on clay – from found objects or repurposed kitchen utensils to handmade tools made specifically for working with clay.
 But certain jobs in the pottery studio like, trimming and carving, can be made much easier with the right tool.
 For carving intricate details (such as those on the Elaine Coleman pot above), sharp durable tools are a must.
 And clay working tools made of materials that maintain their sharpness or can easily be sharpened can make trimming pots a joy (seriously).

-Today, Robin Hopper draws from his many years of experience to give advice on the best pottery trimming and carving tools out there. –Jennifer Poellot Harnetty, editor.
+Today, the late Robin Hopper draws from his many years of experience to give advice on the best pottery trimming and carving tools out there. –Jennifer Poellot Harnetty, editor.

 An infinite variety of graphic marks can be made in soft clay through the use of a wide assortment of knives, forks, scalpels, welding rods, wire-ended or wooden modeling tools, sticks, bones, awls, needles, saws, wires, kitchen utensils and just about anything that can be creatively employed to produce an image, mark or sign.
 The nature of working with tools is such that artists usually develop favorites that seem to become extensions of their hands.
 Most potters and ceramic artists I know seem to have boxes of tools selected or made for specific processes of surface enrichment.
 They invariably are seeking the one tool that will out-perform all others, feel better in the hand or just be more pleasurable in use.

 Tools either can be purchased or found objects.
 In sensitive hands, sometimes the most unlikely looking implements give the greatest results.
 Almost any tool takes time to give out its secrets for best use, so continued play or exploration of potential is a given if you want to use tools to their optimum level.
 Slight variations of pressure, twist or movement can produce or reveal the most amazing complexity of marks from even the simplest of tools.